Shock Me

 "Shock Me" is a song by American rock band Kiss that first appeared on their 1977 album Love Gun.
+It also appears on the B-side of the "Christine Sixteen" single.

 It was written by lead guitarist Ace Frehley, who made his lead vocal debut with the track.
 The song was inspired by an event that took place during Kiss' Rock and Roll Over tour, when he was nearly electrocuted from his electric guitar.
-It was ranked #50 in Guitar World magazine's "100 Greatest Guitar Solos Ever".
+It was ranked #43 in Guitar World magazine's "50 Greatest Guitar Solos of All Time".

 Background

 On December 12, 1976, Kiss performed a concert at the Lakeland Civic Center in Lakeland, Florida.
 During the opening song, Frehley touched a metal staircase railing, which was ungrounded.
 He was knocked to the ground, and the concert was delayed for 30 minutes.
 The show was eventually completed, and Frehley claimed to have lost feeling in his hand for the remainder of the concert.

 Frehley presented "Shock Me" to Kiss in completed form.
 According to Gene Simmons, the rest of the band was not involved in the song's arrangement.
 Although Frehley had written a number of Kiss songs previously, this was his first time performing lead vocals.
 The song has since become his "theme song" for the band.
 Frehley, who was insecure about his singing, recorded his vocals while lying on the floor.